808 S. Eldorado Rd. Suite 102

 Trisha uses an integrative therapeutic technique because she believes that therapy is unique to the individual.
 She believes that the technique(s) used should reflect the individual’s need(s), the situation or presenting problem, and be a reflection of the therapeutic alliance.
 Trisha's treatment approaches include cognitive-behavioral, solution-focused, psychodynamic, and supportive theories and models.

-Dr. Aaron Poppy is a post-doctoral psychology resident who earned his Doctor of Psychology degree from The Wright Institute, a post-degree certificate in marriage and family therapy from Forest Institute of Professional Psychology, and a Master of Science degree in Clinical and Community Mental Health Psychology from Western Illinois University.
+Dr. Aaron Poppy is a Licensed Clinical Psychologist who earned his Doctor of Psychology degree from The Wright Institute, a post-degree certificate in marriage and family therapy from Forest Institute of Professional Psychology, and a Master of Science degree in Clinical and Community Mental Health Psychology from Western Illinois University.

 Since 2007, he has been providing psychotherapy to children, adults, families, and couples, and psychological assessment to children and adults.
 He has worked in a variety of settings including community mental health centers, an inpatient hospital unit, an integrated medical/mental health outpatient clinic, a multicultural outreach center, a college counseling center, and a group practice.